Determination of wages by wage assessment

 What other requirements must be met?

-According to the law, the notice must be delivered to the employee (in person, electronically or by post) no later than the first day of work (unless the wage is fixed by contract).
-It must be delivered by hand and is required to be in writing and in at least two copies.
-Should there be a change in the facts set out in the pay slip, the employer must notify the employee in writing no later than the day on which the change takes effect.
+According to the Labour Code, the notice must be delivered to the employee (in person, electronically or by post) no later than the first day of work (unless the wage is fixed by contract).
+It must be delivered by hand and must be in writing and in at least two copies.

-Restrictions on unilateral changes in pay
+Restrictions on unilateral pay changes

-The employer may not act arbitrarily.
-If it wishes to reduce an employee’s pay, it must comply with the principles relating to the minimum wage and the guaranteed wage.
-It must also not discriminate against the employee in any way.
+The employer must not act completely arbitrarily.
+If it wants to reduce an employee’s pay, it must comply with the principles relating to the minimum wage.

-Advantages and disadvantages of a pay scale
+Advantages and disadvantages of the payroll

-However, this does not apply in the case of a wage assessment and your boss can reduce your pay (and of course increase it) without your consent.
 Even if you refuse to accept the new pay slip, it is valid.
 Your employer should, of course, try to deliver it to you and, if necessary, prove it.

 In addition, the employer has a relatively free hand in reducing wages in the workplace.
 However, some legal limits do apply.

-Ms Zdena had a long-standing disagreement with her boss.
-After she refused his sexual advances several times, his behaviour changed.
-He started giving her more and more tasks and eventually came up with a pay cut through a change in the pay scale.
-Ms. Zdena contacted us for help.
-We sent her employer a pre-suit notice to cease and desist from discriminatory behaviour.
-No one else in the workplace at the time had their wages reduced and, on the contrary, colleagues were paid more for the same work.
-This is a clear case of wage discrimination.
 Our appeal helped Zdenka to return to the same level of income and to make up the wages for the past months.
 This gave her financial security for the time she was looking for a new job, as she no longer wanted to stay in her old one.

 In the above case, it may have been a revenge against the employee, but it was also a way to get her out of the workplace.
 Unfortunately, this was eventually done, but not under the conditions the employer wanted to set.
 It is important to know that the employer’s powers have legal limits.